Apple Tree - Lord Hindlip

 Vigour : Medium

 Lord Hindlip produces handsome crimson flushed fruit.
 It was a popular garden apple tree in the West Midlands, partly because of the qualities of its apples, which are not only tasty but store well; they are best eaten in the New Year rather than off the tree.
-Pleasingly, there is still a Lord Hindlip, and Hindlip Hall was a meeting place for the Gunpowder Plotters.
+Pleasingly, there is still a Lord Hindlip.
+The name might ring a bell if you're a keen historian; Hindlip Hall was a meeting place for the Gunpowder Plotters.

 Supplier : R.V.
 Roger Ltd.